Good afternoon Farmer Family and good weekend …

 That’s all, thank you.

-To all of you, we wish you a good weekend and …
+To all of you, I wish you a good weekend and …

 Author: Sandro F. Puglisi